rafikalid/lru-ttl-cache/README.md

 const cache= new LRU_TTL({
 	/**
 	 * Set the maximum items count in the cache.
-	 * When this value exceeded, the lease used item will be removed
+	 * When this value exceeded, the least used item will be removed
 	 * Setting this to "Infinity" will disable the LRU behaviour of the cache
 	 * @type Number
 	 * @default Infinity